 Throughout all the ages, man has struggled with the concept of community: how to organize it, how to manage it, and just how to make the very most of it.
 From the very beginning of human records, man has been both enamored and disgusted by the very concept of community.
 Political movements to globalize community have been in motion since the Vikings set sail, and now to a radical degree with modern transportation.

-So if this is true, if history is often published base on this preconceived notion of some sort of survivalism, that is further based on a western view of man being “totally depraved,” as the Great Reformers of Western Europe taught, then what good are these historical writings?
+So if this is true, if history is often published base on this preconceived notion of some sort of survivalism, that is further based on a western view of man being “totally depraved,” as the Protestant Reformers of Western Europe taught, then what good are these historical writings?
 I say that they are only as good as they can be sifted through a proper Orthodox screen.
 We must understand history, as the brilliant Fr Theodore Florovsky taught in his book Christianity and Culture, to be eschatological, directional, and with purpose.
 This is unlike what he refers to as most historians as “fatalists,” from the ancient Greek philosophers to historians in our modern times.
 They simply do not understand the purpose of time and community within their analysis of history…how they relate and depend on each other.
 In short, the writing of most history seems to be a complete sham.

 Historical accuracy is the proper starting point for retention of our sanity within this insane and chaotic age; this age of scattered and mutilated community.
 It is crucial to return to a proper understanding of community, as it relates to the spiritual realm, in particular the mystical avenue of Christ and his bride: The people of God.